CZ-NIC/yangson/docs/examples.rst

 Example 2
 =========

-This example is used in the documentation of the :mod:`.instance` module, and also in :ref:`quick-start`.
+This example is used in the documentation of the :mod:`.instance` and :mod:`.instroute` modules, and also in :ref:`quick-start`.

 .. rubric:: Schema Tree